awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 If you have just one payer account, a dedicated account for dashboards is still a recommended option.

-If you want to set up CUR and dashboards in a __single account__ or in a __management (payer) account__ directly, it is possible, but in this case you need to make sure you apply [least privileges](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) systematically.
-For the deployment of CUR see [Manual setup of a CUR]({{< ref "#manual-setup-of-cost-and-usage-report-and-athena-integration" >}}).

 Another frequent use case is __multi linked account__ setup.
 When AWS Customer has a number of AWS Accounts but no access to management (payer) account.
 In this case it is possible to configure CUR in each account and set up a replication to one account that will be used for dashboards.
 Thus the replication architecture is similar to the schema with multi-payer described on the schema above.
 An only difference is that in this case a local CUR must be activated in the destination account.

-## Automatic Deployment of CUR and CUR Replication with CloudFormation

 This section provide deep dive on automated way to aggregate the Cost and Usage Report data across multiple accounts.